Class timetables in 2021-22

 Can’t see your classes in myTimetable?

 If you are enrolled in a higher education course and can’t see your lectures in myTimetable, don’t worry.
-Higher education lectures in Semester 1 2021 will NOT be displayed in myTimetable because all lectures for higher education courses will be online only and made available via Canvas during semester.
+Higher education lectures in 2021 and 2022 will NOT be displayed in myTimetable because all lectures for higher education courses will be online only and made available via Canvas during semester.
 There will be no face-to-face lectures in higher education courses.

 If you cannot see your facilitated classes (tutorials, lectorials, workshops, practicals, etc) or vocational education lectures, your course may not have been entered into myTimetable yet.
-Please check again the week prior to the start of Semester 1 2021.
-If you're not sure when Semester 1 starts, check 2021 important dates.
+Please check again the week prior to the start of semester.
+If you're not sure when semester starts, check the relevant important dates.

 Are courses in your Enrolment panel missing or incorrect?
 Find out what to do.